Flood Recovery Resources

 As floodwaters subside, many residents may have concerns regarding safety and health, septic system usage, cleanup and other general questions on recovery after a flood.
 Extension’s flood recovery website offers information from a variety of agencies and links to free and inexpensive Extension publications designed to help you prepare for and recover from flooding — everything from an emergency supply checklist to instructions on disinfecting your well and replacing valuable papers.

-Below are some resources collected from the web and places such as the Centers for Disease Control, the Environmental Protection Agency, the Federal Emergency Management Agency, and North Dakota State, Iowa State and Purdue University Extension.
+Below are resources collected from places such as the Centers for Disease Control, the Environmental Protection Agency, the Federal Emergency Management Agency, and North Dakota State, Iowa State and Purdue University Extension.

 - Safety and health: www.bt.cdc.gov/disasters/floods/

 - Septic system usage: www.epa.gov/safewater/faq/emerg_septic.html

 Extension also distributes the following publications as resources to help residents cope with flooding and other natural disasters.
 The following are downloadable:

 - SAL-00005: What to do After the Flood–Emergency Flood Information